Experiencing droopy or hooded eyelids?

 Benefits of Eyelid Surgery:

-- Aesthetically pleasing eyes (Youthful-looking eyes)
+Aesthetically pleasing eyes (Youthful-looking eyes)

-- Reduced fat and excess skin
+Reduced fat and excess skin

-- Boost of Confidence (You’ll feel fab)
+Boost of Confidence (You’ll feel fab)

-What will happen before my blepharoplasty?
+What happens before blepharoplasty?

-Prior to your surgery is carried out, you will have a consultation with your surgeon to discuss and plan your procedure.
+Before the treatment is carried out, you will have a consultation with your surgeon to discuss and plan your procedure.
 During this consultation, your doctor will provide you with all the necessary information about the surgical technique, as well as any effects medication, smoking, and alcohol can have on your surgery.

 Once the surgery is completed, eye patches will be placed over your eyelids.
 However, these patches will not obstruct your vision.
 Cold compresses will also be applied to prevent oedema, swelling, and bruising, however, if this does occur, it will usually fade within the first three days following the surgery.
 We recommend elevating your head with additional pillows to reduce oedema further.
 Patches and stitches will be removed between seven and ten days after the surgery, and any residual bruising can be covered with cosmetic products.